-Scandinavia's premier shopping center!
+Scandinavia's premier shopping centre!

 From Station Hyllie you step straight into a relaxed shopping atmosphere where nothing is missing.
-200 shops, restaurants and cafes on 93 000 sqm on three floors, with an exceptionally high level of service.
+200 shops, restaurants and cafés on 93 000 sqm on three floors, with an exceptionally high level of service.
 Choose freely among fashion stores, grocery stores, unique brand stores, pharmacies, Systembolaget and retail stores.

 Young Trendy Davidshall

 Over the last few years, many new restaurants, cafés and shops have popped up in the area around Davidshallstorg.
 Most of the stores turn to a young and trend-sensitive audience, but you can still find everything from boutiques with customs designs to vintage shops.
-Find your favorite designer at Tjallamalla, Popolino , Gry or Liebling.
+Find your favourite designer at Tjallamalla, Popolino , Gry or Liebling.